-The proposal does not change current requirements for specialist registration and does not propose additional requirements that would impact on patients and consumers.
-The Board does not expect there to be any unintended impacts for patients and consumers, including vulnerable members of the community.
+The proposed revised guidelines do not change current requirements for the majority of Chinese medicine practitioners and do not propose additional requirements that would impact on patients and consumers.
+The preliminary consultation did not indicate to the Board that there would be any unintended negative impacts for patients and consumers, including vulnerable members of the community.

-However, the consultation process will help us to identify any potential or unintended impacts.
+However, the public consultation will help us to further identify any potential or unintended impacts.
 We will fully consider and take actions to address any unintended impacts for patients and consumers that may be raised during consultation.